sa2ajj/docker/docs/sources/installation/windows.rst

 	vagrant ssh

-You may see an error message starting with “`ssh` executable not found”.
-In this case it means that you do not have SSH in your PATH.
-If you do not have SSH in your PATH you can set it up with the “set” command.
-For instance, if your ssh.exe is in the folder named “C:\Program Files (x86)\Git\bin”, then you can run the following command:
+You may see an error message starting with ``'ssh' executable not found``.
+In this case it means that you do not have SSH in your :envvar:`PATH`.
+If you do not have SSH in your :envvar:`PATH` you can set it up with the :command:`set` command.
+For instance, if your :file:`ssh.exe` is in the folder named :file:`C:\Program Files (x86)\Git\bin`, then you can run the following command:

 .. code-block:: bash